ibm-cloud-docs/containers/cs_uc_gov.md

 * Adopt the agile and iterative development practices from the IBM Garage Method to enable frequent releases of features, patches, and fixes without downtime.
 * Whether developers are in the public or private sector, {{site.data.keyword.contdelivery_full}} helps them to quickly provision an integrated toolchain, by using customizable, shareable templates.
 * After Developers build and test the apps in their Dev and Test clusters, they use the {{site.data.keyword.contdelivery_full}} toolchains to deploy apps into production clusters.
-* With Watson AI, machine learning, and deep learning tools available from the {{site.data.keyword.Bluemix_notm}} catalog, Developers focus on domain problems.
+* With Watson AI, machine learning, and deep learning tools available from the {{site.data.keyword.cloud_notm}} catalog, Developers focus on domain problems.
 Instead of custom unique ML code, ML logic is snapped into apps with service bindings.

 **Results**
 * Normally slow public-private partnerships now quickly spin up apps in weeks instead of months.
 These development partnerships now deliver features and bug fixes up to 10 times per week.